thingsboard/thingsboard.github.io/_includes/docs/user-guide/rule-engine-2-0/ce-enrichment-nodes.md

 **Output connections**
 * **Success:**
-  * If no error occurred during the device attributes retrieval.
+  * If no error occurred during fetching of device's attributes.
 * **Failure:**
   * If related entity wasn't found.
-  * If any of attributes are missing if toggle **Tell failure if any of the attributes are missing** is enabled.
+  * If any of attributes are missing if **Tell failure if any of the attributes are missing** is enabled.
-  * If unexpected error occurs during data retrieval.
+  * If unexpected error occurs during fetching of device's attributes.

 **Usage example**